wludh/womenandtech/coding101/coding101.md

 ## Functions vs. methods

-So far, we've used several Python methods and at least one function.
-Functions and methods are
+So far, we've used several Python methods and several methods.
+Functions and methods are both built-in

 ## Working with strings